Fans applaud Teni's new style, weight loss transformation: "Loving the new look"

-Singer Temi Drops New Photos, Fans in Awe of Weight Loss Transformation and Style
+Singer Teni Drops New Photos, Fans in Awe of Weight Loss Transformation and Style

 - Popular Nigerian singer, Teni, recently left her fans pleasantly surprised with her recent uploads